Tejaswini Khedkar

 Overcoming the challenge

-We validated the navigation of multiple pages with assigned designers and managed trade-offs to maintain cohesive user experience across our platform.
+I validated the navigation of multiple pages with assigned designers to maintain a cohesive user experience across our platform.

 workshop facilitation